Shiva2303/RFM-Analysis-/README.md

 # Customer Segmentation
 Based on the average RFM score, customers are divided into three value segments:

-High-Value: Top 20% of customers based on RFM scores.
+-High-Value: Top 20% of customers based on RFM scores.
-Mid-Value: Next 30% of customers.
+-Mid-Value: Next 30% of customers.
-Low-Value: Bottom 50% of customers.
+-Low-Value: Bottom 50% of customers.
 Customer Segment Examples
 When segmenting customers based on RFM scores, we can create the following customer segments:

-VIP Customers: High-value customers who make frequent and recent purchases with high monetary value.
+-VIP Customers: High-value customers who make frequent and recent purchases with high monetary value.
 They are the most loyal and valuable customers.
-Regular Customers: Customers who frequently make purchases but may not spend as much as VIPs.
+-Regular Customers: Customers who frequently make purchases but may not spend as much as VIPs.
 They contribute to steady sales.
-Dormant Customers: Customers who have not made recent purchases but were once active.
+-Dormant Customers: Customers who have not made recent purchases but were once active.
 Targeted marketing strategies may be required to re-engage them.
-New Customers: Recently acquired customers who made their first purchase.
+-New Customers: Recently acquired customers who made their first purchase.
 Nurturing them is crucial to building long-term loyalty.
-Churned Customers: Previously active customers who haven't purchased in a long time.
+-Churned Customers: Previously active customers who haven't purchased in a long time.
 They require reactivation efforts to prevent permanent churn.
 # References
-RFM Analysis Case Study
+-RFM Analysis Case Study
-RFM Analysis Using Python
+-RFM Analysis Using Python